Arlee family seeks answers in deadly Highway 93 crash

 Highways are often the only continuous roads through reservations in Montana.
 And in rural places, where public transit is nonexistent and hitchhiking can be seen as dangerous, it’s not uncommon for people to walk along the shoulder of busy highways.

-He added the crime lab is taking about eight weeks to process toxicology results.
+He added that the crime lab is taking about eight weeks to process toxicology results.

 "In further research, MHRN came across information that lent credibility to claims that Sunny White ascribes to extremist, White nationalist ideology," the human rights network wrote online.